Union Township, Washington County, Pennsylvania

 Union Township is a township in Washington County, Pennsylvania, United States.
 The population was 5,367 at the 2020 census.

 History

 The Dusmal House and Mingo Creek Presbyterian Church and Churchyard are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 15.7 square miles (40.8 km2), of which, 15.4 square miles (39.8 km2) of it is land and 0.4 square miles (1.0 km2) of it (2.41%) is water.

 Surrounding, adjacent and inner neighborhoods

 Union Township has five land borders, including South Park Township and Jefferson Hills (both in Allegheny County) to the north, Carroll Township to the south, and Nottingham and Peters Townships to the west.
 Across the Monongahela River in Allegheny County, Union Township runs adjacent with Forward Township in Allegheny County.
 The separate borough of Finleyville is located entirely within the west-northwest section of the township.
+The census-designated place of Elrama is located in the eastern tip of the township, while Gastonville is located long the borer with Peters Township.